|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 It has been studied that for the straight-line segmentation, the approximation of induced velocity is relatively accurate with respect to corresponding theoretical result with the exclusion of self-induced velocity.
 It means that the collocation points lie in nowhere in vicinity to the discrete vortex segments (Gupta and Leishman, 2005).
 When it comes to the case that collocation points are extremely close to the discrete segments, the self-induced velocities tend to be infinite.
 The solutions for this singularity can be eliminated by “cutoff’ process (Bhagwat and Leishman, 2001) and vortex core models (Leishman,2006).
 These solutions are initially introduced by core regularization to eliminate singularity of the collocation points or simply fulfill the physical mechanism.
 However, techniques with these processes are incomplete because they fail to add up the total induced velocity.

-Summary With the continuous development of full tensor gradiometer (FTG) measurement techniques, the precision and amount of geophysical data is increasing.
-Consequently, the time-consuming problem in three dimensional ( 3D) density inversion of high-precision FTG data needs to be considered.
+With the continuous development of full tensor gradiometer (FTG) measurement techniques, the precision and amount of geophysical data is increasing.
+Consequently, the time-consuming problem in three dimensional (3D) density inversion of high-precision FTG data needs to be considered.
 Preconditioned conjugate gradient (PCG) algorithm is an efficient way in fast solving linear inversion equations, which can reduce the number of inverse iterations.
 In our study, an improved preconditioned conjugate gradient algorithm is proposed by combining the symmetric successive over-relaxation (SSOR) technique and the incomplete Choleksy decomposition conjugate gradient algorithm (ICCG).
 Since preparing preconditioner requires extra time, a parallel implement based on GPU is proposed.
+Higher efficiency and feasibility of proposed parallel method over conventional conjugate gradient algorithm can be seen in 3D inversion results of both synthetic and field data, which lead to up to approximately 25x speed up compared to the serial code on 2.0GHz CPU.

 The aerodynamic and hydrodynamic performance of floating offshore wind turbines interact more than that of traditional fixed ones under the influence of structure oscillation and unsteady environments.
 The details of the aerodynamic performance still remain to be discussed and are challenging to predict accurately.
 Here included in this paper, the aerodynamic performances of floating offshore wind turbines affected by the hydrodynamic terms in simulation are studied and discussed for more accurate simulation and prediction results.
 The quasi-steady BEM theory is chosen as the key theory to discuss the effect on the aerodynamic performance of floating offshore wind turbines by their hydrodynamic terms.
 A series of different formulas for characterizing the calculation of local velocity in the axial and tangential direction are tested to summarize the inherent law of quasi-steady BEM theory.
 The formulas derived from low-frequency motion seem more reasonable than the classic ones in the simulation based on the quasi-steady assumption.